TacoScheltema/blackbook/README.md

 The application allows users to browse, search, add, edit and view contact and company information from an LDAP server in a clean, fast, and user-friendly interface.

+## License

+Licensed under the GNU General Public License v3.0 (GPLv3).
+See the LICENSE file for details.

 ## **Features**

 * **Secure Authentication**: Multiple authentication options, including local database users, direct LDAP bind, and Single Sign-On (SSO) via Google, Keycloak, or Authentik.